brybinski/nlp-embeddings/README.md

-# DEBUG repo, MAIN PACKAGE IS github.com/brybinski/xaiEmbeddings
+# DEBUG repo

+# main pypi repo is: [brybinski/xaiEmbeddings](https://github.com/brybinski/xaiEmbeddings.git)

 # XAI Embeddings

 A Python package for explainable AI (XAI) embeddings analysis, using perturbation based explanation methods for transformer-based models.
 Explanations show how tokens influence position of each other.